The Value of Strategic Alignment and Roadmaps

 Facilitate greater long-term planning

 Long-term planning is becoming increasingly challenging with our fast-paced and ever-changing market.
-With a strategic roadmap, an organisation can clearly visualise their vision and strategy at a higher level that can span multiple years while also providing opportunities to drill down the plan into sizeable chunks.
+With a strategic roadmap, an organisation can clearly visualise their vision and strategy at a higher level that can span multiple years.
+This can also providing opportunities to drill down the plan into sizeable chunks.

-Strategic roadmaps are particularly powerful planning tools when paired with what-if scenarios and predictive analysis tools that allow teams to run various simulations and configurations based on accurate historic data.
+Strategic roadmaps are particularly powerful planning tools when paired with what-if scenarios and predictive analysis tools.
+These tools often allow teams to run various simulations and configurations based on accurate historic data.
 Teams can then prepare the appropriate responses and actions to mitigate or eradicate the potential negative fallout of ongoing changes.

 Encourages innovation across the organisation

 Without a portfolio-level view, teams can often miss different gaps or opportunities within their organisation.
-When teams can properly visualise the problems, it can also encourage new ideas and innovations that can potentially help the entire organisation.
-Be it an improvement to a project governance process or a new consolidated PPM solution, roadmaps encourage teams to see the interconnected relationship within an organisation and spur new ideas on how to improve those relationships or dependencies to improve overall efficiency.
+When teams can effectively visualise the problems, it can also encourage new ideas and innovations that can help the entire organisation.
+Roadmaps encourage teams to see the interconnected relationship within an organisation.
+This can spur new ideas on how to improve those relationships or dependencies to improve overall efficiency.

 Provides the organisation with greater agility and flexibility

-In a fast-paced market, key decision-makers cannot wait until the relevant information is consolidated at lengthy period meeting sessions to make critical decisions.
-As a living document, a strategic roadmap is able to give these decision-makers an accurate understanding of their investments at any given time and allows them to easily identify the key areas of highest value generation for the organisation.
-With that level of visibility, decision-makers can easily reallocate and prioritise less essential resources to more value-adding activities or opportunities as they arise.
+In a fast-paced market, critical decisions cannot wait until the relevant information is consolidated at lengthy period meeting sessions.
+As a living document, the strategic roadmap gives decision-makers an accurate understanding of their investments at any given time.
+It allows them to easily identify the key areas of highest value generation for the organisation.
+With that level of visibility, they can easily reallocate and reprioritise.
+This means giving more to value-adding activities or opportunities as they arise.

 Improves stakeholder buy-in and alignment

-It can often be challenging to communicate an organisation’s strategy and vision in a clear and concise manner that helps all relevant stakeholders stay on the same page.
-With a strategic roadmap, teams can visualise the organisation’s strategy in an easy-to-understand format that clearly defines strategic objectives and their associated activities.
-This allows stakeholders to understand the greater justification for various choices and minimises the opportunities for costly disagreements or misunderstandings.
+It can often be challenging to communicate an organisation’s strategy and vision in a clear and concise manner.
+With a strategic roadmap, teams can visualise the organisation’s strategy in an easy-to-understand format.
+One that clearly defines strategic objectives and their associated activities.
+This allows stakeholders to understand the justifications for certain decisions and minimises the chances of costly disagreements and misunderstandings.

-When people can understand what projects are selected and why they are selected, they are more likely to be invested in the progress and success of those projects.
-By acting as the organisation’s central guiding strategic document, a strategic roadmap is able to improve stakeholder buy-in and ensure greater alignment.
+When people understand how projects are selected and why, they are more likely to be invested in their success.
+By acting as the organisation’s central guiding document, the strategic roadmap improves stakeholder buy-in and ensures greater alignment.

 While the value of strategic roadmaps is clear, many fail to tap into their full potential.
 Here are some tips to make sure you make the most out of your strategic roadmaps.